 The restoration and long-delayed commercial release of ‘THE EXILES,’ a 1961 film about a largely forgotten corner of that deceptively bright city, is nothing less than a welcome act of defiant remembrance… A beautifully photographed slice of down-and-almost-out life, a near-heavenly vision of a near-hell that Mr. Mackenzie situated at the juncture of nonfiction and fiction.
 He tapped into the despair of this obscured world while also making room for the poetry and derelict beauty of its dilapidated buildings, neon signs, peeling walls and downcast faces.”

 “‘THE EXILES’ surely deserves a place in the history of American independents alongside John Cassavettes’ ‘Shadows,’ but its cautious depiction of a situation rarely reported even today gives it a permanence that has held up over the decades.”

 In later years, film and literature would be packed with the themes of exile, of immigration, of emigration, of being lost in someone else’s world.
 But this was a time in Southern Calfornia when none of that messiness would be allowed to get in the way of a “Leave It To Beaver” and “Wonder Years” world.
 How could it when we were so busy tearing down the Chicano neighborhood of Chavez Ravine to build a baseball stadium?

-When suburbia was still ringed by shanty towns housing poor immigrant farm workers?
+When suburbia was still ringed by shanty towns housing poor immigrant farm workers.
 When the only ethnic celebrated in textbooks was Fr.
-Junipero Serra, whose claim to fame was the Calfornia missions, the conversion of thousands of Native Americans, and the introduction of disease and repressive policies responsible for the deaths of hundreds of thousands of Native Americans.
+Junipero Serra, whose claim to fame was the Calfornia missions, the conversion of thousands of Native Americans, and the introduction of disease and repressive policies responsible for the deaths of hundreds of thousands of American Indians.

 Out of sight, out of mind.
 The Southern California of Art Linkletter’s House Party couldn’t have cared less.